Topics in String Theory and Quantum Gravity

-for a fermionic field.
-The general procedure now is to add the contributions of the states in the string given by the preceeding formulae (taking into account the statistic of the corresponding state).
-As we have seen in previous sections we have to impose the level matching condition.
-This can be implemented by inserting the following $\delta$-function:
+for bosonic and fermionic fields respectively.
+The string free energy is computed from these expressions adding the contribution of all states in the string spectrum, taking into account their statistics.
+In addition, we have to impose the level matching condition implemented by writing the~$\delta$-function

-One easily convince oneself that the free energy obtained using the analog model corresponds to the free energy of an ensemble of strings, since we sum the contributions of second quantized fields.
-Using the analog model it is possible to evaluate the one-loop free energy of any string theory.
-The extension to more loops can be done by substituing the mass in (\ref{boson}), (\ref{fermion}) by the renormalized mass calculated to the same loop level minus one \cite{Osorio} (see also \cite{Moore}).
+It can be seen that the free energy obtained in this way gives the free energy of an ensemble of strings, since we are adding the contributions of second quantized fields.
+Thus, using the analog model it is possible to evaluate the one-loop free energy of any string theory.
+The extension of the analog model to $\ell$-loops can be done by plugging in eqs.~\eqref{boson-fermion} the renormalized mass evaluated to~$(\ell-1)$-loops~\cite{Osorio} (see also ref.~\cite{Moore}).